vprtwn/MusicKit/README.md

 MusicKit is a framework and DSL for creating, analyzing, and transforming music in Swift.

-In addition to providing flexible abstractions for basic musical concepts like pitch, chords, and scales, MusicKit also includes tools for MIDI I/O, (basic) music information retrieval, and music generation.
+In addition to providing flexible abstractions for basic musical concepts like pitch, chords, and scales, MusicKit also includes tools for MIDI I/O, music information retrieval, and music generation.

 A few examples: